World renowned animal behaviorist and author, Dr. Patricia McConnell,

 WHAT: Join Jo’s Coffee & Hotel San Jose on South Congress this Saturday, April 7 at noon for the 13th Annual Easter Pet Parade Benefit.
 This parade’s theme “Pets In Drag” pays tribute to the late Austin icon and South Congress regular Leslie Cochran (1951-2012).
 The judging will begin promptly after the parade and top awards for the best-dressed pets include a night at the Hotel San Jose, Jo’s gift cards, trophies and more.
 The event also features booths by local animal rescue and pet-related organizations as well as a bouncy castle and the Easter bunny for the kids.
 Concessions available.

-Hotel San Jose & Jo’s Coffee present this annual event.
+WHO: Hotel San Jose & Jo’s Coffee present this annual event.

 WHEN: Saturday, April 7, 2012, parade starts at noon (day-of registration 10am to 12pm)